luis198327/naughts-and-crosses/README.md

 + The application user wants to be able to challenge their friend.

 ### Process Flow
 I used MS Publisher to create a basic process flow of the game to identify key steps/functions required throughout the game.
+This has been saved as a PDF when adding to the assets directory.

-The process flow can be found [here](<<link to flow charts>>>
+The process flow can be found [here](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/process_flow.pdf).

 ### How to Play
 The game area is a 3 x 3 grid.
 Each player in turn will be asked to input a number between 1 - 9.
 The inputted number corresponds to the numbers as showwn in the grid below: